jedie/manageprojects/README.md

-│ clone-project               Clone existing project by replay the cookiecutter template in a new  │ │                             directory.                                                           │ │ coverage                    Run and show coverage.                                               │ │ fix-code-style              Fix code style via darker                                            │ │ install                     Run pip-sync and install 'manageprojects' via pip as editable.       │ │ mypy                        Run Mypy (configured in pyproject.toml)                              │ │ publish                     Build and upload this project to PyPi                                │ │ reverse                     Create a cookiecutter template from a managed project.               │ │ start-project               Start a new "managed" project via a CookieCutter Template.
+│ clone-project               Clone existing project by replay the cookiecutter template in a new  │ │                             directory.                                                           │ │ coverage                    Run and show coverage.                                               │ │ fix-code-style              Fix code style of all manageprojects source code files via darker    │ │ format-file                 Format and check the given python source code file with              │ │                             darker/isort/pyupgrade/autopep8/mypy etc. Useful as manual action    │ │                             executed via IDE shortcut to fix and check a Python file.            │ │ install                     Run pip-sync and install 'manageprojects' via pip as editable.       │ │ mypy                        Run Mypy (configured in pyproject.toml)                              │ │ publish                     Build and upload this project to PyPi                                │ │ reverse                     Create a cookiecutter template from a managed project.               │ │ safety                      Run safety check against current requirements files                  │ │ start-project               Start a new "managed" project via a CookieCutter Template.
 Note: The │ │                             CookieCutter Template *must* be use git!                             │ │ test                        Run unittests                                                        │